Top 10 Foods For Muscle Recovery & Repair

 Foods that help muscle recovery

-When eating to support muscle recovery, prioritise foods that are rich in protein and carbohydrates.
+If you're eating to support muscle recovery, you should prioritise foods that are rich in protein and carbohydrates.

 Cottage cheese is an excellent source of both whey protein (known for its role in replenishing muscles quickly post-workout) and casein protein (a slow-acting protein which allows your muscles to continue recovering even as you sleep).